Brayden-L/Particle-Simulator/docs/index.md

   - The `type` parameter defines a type of either proton, neutron, or electron.
 An error is thrown if an invalid type is supplied.
   - The `pos` parameter defines a position; use integers or an error is thrown.
   - The `vel` parameter is the most complex of the user-specified values.
-The first two values define direction, the other magnitude.
     - Value 1 is the "rise" component of slope (change in y).
     - Value 2 is the "run" component of slope (change in x).
-Do not worry about magnitude as a result of slope, Particle Simulator will normalize it to 1.
-    - Value 3 is the magnitude component of the velocity vector.

 # Instructions
 1. Ensure that your machine has [Java installed](https://java.com/en/download/help/download_options.html).
 2. Download the [most recent release](https://github.com/Brayden-L/Particle-Simulator/releases).